CSCfi/csc-user-guide/docs/apps/hmmer.md

 module load biokit
 ```

-If you want to use some other version, load the particular version of the HMMER module, e.g.
+If you want to use some other version, load the particular version of the HMMER module, For e.g.,
 ```text
 module load hmmer/3.2.1
 ```